How to Have Conversations About Race: Leveraging 4 Key Skills

 - How to ask questions to engage others and deepen the conversation

-Equity, diversity, and inclusion initiatives can help build a foundation for real change and stronger results for your business.
+Organizational equity, diversity, and inclusion initiatives can help your people to have more trusting, open conversations with one another about race and other topics, building a foundation for real change and stronger results for your business.
 We can partner with you to create the conditions so that everyone across your organization can hold better conversations every day.

 About the Presenters